 ASAC’s King House program provides housing and treatment services for men 18 years of age and older in recovery and those striving for recovery.
 King House was established in 1966 to serve as a refuge for men suffering from alcoholism.
 The House bears the name of its founder; Dr. Ross King.

 It is a substance-free environment working in conjunction with our outpatient services in order to increase success in sobriety.
 This program utilizes treatment and a safe environment; it encourages community involvement as well as entering the workforce to rebuild security among these men.
-If a client is not suited to enter the workforce they will be required to participate in volunteer work in the community that meets their abilities.
+If a patient is not suited to enter the workforce they will be required to participate in volunteer work in the community that meets their abilities.
 The program runs average of 60-90 days with extensions granted in 30-day increments following the initial stay.
 We hope to assist in recovery, life skills, structure, comfort, and communication.

 Services We Provide